frontimax/football-butler/README.md

 #### apifootball_com

-The methods return the result directly (result: :parsed_response), but you can also get the complete response (as shown above in the direct API call) by using the :result option:
+Most methods return the result directly (result: :parsed_response), but you can also get the complete HTTParty response (as shown above in the direct API call) by using the "result: :default" option:

 Directly returns an Array with all areas: